larpchronicles/rules/rules-topics/03_races.md

 **Overview**:

 Kobolds can typically be found living in small, roving clans or in rustic, out of the way settlements.
-From the outsider’s perspective, Kobolds and their communities are grossly lacking in laws and rife with theft.
-This extends to the belief that the primary interests of every Kobold fall to impulsively gathering up anything interesting or shiny that isn’t nailed down hard enough to keep them from making off with it and with the thing it is nailed to.
-That is to say, most people believe that to Kobolds, there are only two properties of ownership:  “mine and things I don’t care about.”
+From the outsider's perspective, Kobolds and their communities are grossly lacking in laws and rife with theft.
+This extends to the belief that the primary interests of every Kobold fall to impulsively gathering up anything interesting or shiny that isn't nailed down hard enough to keep them from making off with it and with the thing it is nailed to.
+That is to say, most people believe that to Kobolds, there are only two properties of ownership:  "mine and things I don't care about."

 Bright-eyed and precocious, Kobolds are among the shortest lived races, with all the chaotic cleverness and volubility it takes to get by.
 When it comes to their supposed kleptomania, the majority of Kobolds will vehemently dispute any such accusation.